 I am a newly co-opted governor.
 I have worked with children all my life both as employment and in a voluntary capacity.
 My involvement in schools has previously been as an SEND teaching assistant.
 I am currently my husband’s carer, I feel being a governor gives me an opportunity to still be involved in education while unable to work.
 I like being involved in my local community.
 In my spare time I am studying for a degree in Childhood and Youth Studies.
 I volunteer at Aspire Ryde and with British Red Cross as a first aid trainer and a Fire and Emergency Support volunteer.

 Until recently I have worked as a school nurse in the North East Wight area.
-I know how important a positive school and education experience is for the well being and life chances of children.
+I know how important a positive school and education experience is for the health, well-being and life chances of children.
 I also have grandchildren in Island schools.

 I am very pleased to be a governor at Dover Park Primary School and to help the school on their journey to good at this time where schools across the Island are facing a range of challenges.